emacs-eask/cli/docs/content/en/Getting-Started/Basic-Usage/_index.md

 Eask creates an isolated environment, so it won't create any side effects after playing, testing, and running your elisp packages.
-But it's important to know what elpa directory (you can think this as your `.emacs.d`) the current Eask session is pointing to, so you can release the full potential of this tool!
+But it's important to know what elpa directory (you can think of this as your `.emacs.d`) the current Eask session is pointing to, so you can release the full potential of this tool!

 Here is how Eask works behind the scene in different scenarios: